correlation-one/discourse/README.md

   `image/discourse_dev/Dockerfile`
   `image/auto_build.rb`
   `launcher`
  4. Now, follow the instructions outlined in `discourse/docs/INSTALL-cloud.md` (this repository).
 Please note that the official discourse github links should be substituted with correlation one repositories.
+Also note that Google Cloud Platform doesn't allow SMTP traffic through ports 25, 465, or 587.
+A different port, such as 2525, must be used during setup.

 <a href="http://www.discourse.org/">![Logo](images/discourse.png)</a>